-I love exploring.
-I was always that kid in the trees, making forts, seeing how far the acreage behind my house stretched.
-So it is natural that once I realized there is a whole world of exploring to do, I would find myself in rural Spain.
-A few weeks ago I had the pleasure of exploring Ronda and like most people who visit the small town I was in love.
+It was only a few weeks ago I had the pleasure of exploring Ronda, and like most people who visit the small town, I was in love.
+Think Game Of Thrones.
 The buildings were whitewashed and the streets cobblestone.
 The wine was home made and the bridge was something of a wonder.